I love Valentine’s Day. And I love making treats for Valentine’s Day.

 When I think of Valentine’s, my mind immediately turns to Chocolate Truffles.
 I adore truffles.

-Inside are 7 oz. of white chocolate disks.
+Also, because I’m a novice with dipping chocolate and the word “temper” sends me into a bad temper myself, I went with easy and bought 7 oz. of white chocolate disks.
 (I had to add another ounce of white chocolate so there was enough to dip half of the bonbons.
 Buy two if you want them all dipped in white chocolate.)

 You just follow the directions on the package and dip away.
 Also, it’s a lot cheaper when you buy it like this than in the little cubes.
 (And I should also mention that I have used the white chocolate disks in cookies and they work great!)

 After I dipped half of the bonbons in the white chocolate, I got a little braver and decided to do a few in bittersweet chocolate.
 So, I tempered some bittersweet chocolate.
 (See this post from David Lebovitz for great info about tempering and a quick how-to.)